Opentrons/otone_frontend/keyboard_shortcuts.md

  * The location of the keyboard shortcuts toggle button will probably need to move somewhere.
  * It'd be nice to include an easy way to edit the default for the machine, though this would likely require changing something outside the [otone_frontend](https://github.com/Opentrons/otone_frontend) repo.
  * Add a shortcut (and related html) for showing which keyboard commands are available, like exists on Gmail.
- * My biggest concern is the similarity of control of the regular XY jogging (just using the arrow keys) and the pipette jogging (tapping a or b THEN tapping an arrow key).
-If I personally run into problems with this, the alternative I'm currently thinking of is to use __Shift + Ctrl + Up/Down__ for the pipette, but it would require more complicated code to be able to identify which pipette is active (making a hidden button that clicks the active pipette's buttons is probably the way to go there).